Trial Balance Preparation Step by Step (Format, Example & Free Template PDF)

 4. Can trial balance be prepared without journal entries?

 No, journal entries are the source for ledger balances used in trial balance as part of the double entry accounting system.
+The flow is: Journal → Ledger → Trial Balance.

 5. Is trial balance mandatory for audit?